NicholasMoser/Naruto-GNT-Modding/gnt4/docs/guides/stage_modding.md

 # Stage Modding

+## Collision in GNT4 Stages

+The collision in GNT4 is done in a unique way from other fighting games that have seperate files for collision.
+In GNT4 the collision is part of the bones that make up a stage model.
+In almost all cases, 200.dat is the model for the walls in a stage.
+These effectively double as collision files and can be swapped around to change collision in stages

+For the Collision Viewing feature in Debug: (Stage; Touch)

+Yellow Lines:
+Bones that are the boundaries of the stage, they stretch infinitely long and infinitely high.
+Even if they do not look it.
+Thus, the engine is made to only accomodate convex shaped stage layouts.

+Blue lines:
+Bones that help the game inform the axis you are playing on, without these projectiles will not land and running side step will be weird

+Parameters of what makes the game recognize these bones as collision and not others currently unknown.
+But stage shape can be manipulated extensively with the ones that already exist.
+As the line are drawn by bones, these can be opened up in Blender or HSDRAW and then manipulated to change stage shape.
+Through creative rotating and moving of bones, custom shaped stages such as triangles have been made.
+Each bone has a parent which draws the yellow lines, and a child that draws the blue line.
+A stage can work without blue lines but not without yellow.

+For reference

+* 0000.dat the background of the stage
+* 0100.dat the floor of the state
+* 0200.dat the walls and thus collision of a stage

+Any dats beyond 0200 are additional nonessential background elements.

 ## Replacing Sounds

 You cannot just replace the .poo, .pro, .sam, and .sdi files from one folder to another.
 Each sound effect contained inside the files has an id associated with it.
 By copying the sound effects from one folder to another, you duplicate those sound effect ids and lose the sound effect ids of the folder copied to.
 This can result in sound effects breaking after leaving the stage with duplicate sound effects.
 Therefore, the proper way to manipulate these sounds is to do the following: